ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 TypeScript tries to fix this.

 TypeScript is a _statically typed_ language that is a _superset_ of JavaScript.
-So it ultimately compiles down to JavaScript, and that's why we can catch errors ahead of time.
+So it ultimately compiles down to JavaScript, and that’s why we can catch errors ahead of time.

 It makes your code more robust, and makes your coding more enjoyable.